Métis Nation-Saskatchewan (MN-S)

 - Focus on health and wellness

-This three-storey, multi-unit residential building offers independent living for Elders with support, putting residents’ health, safety, and well-being at the forefront.
+This award-winning three-storey, multi-unit residential building offers independent living for Elders with support, putting residents’ health, safety, and well-being at the forefront.

 Architect David T. Fortin took inspiration from the traditional homes the Métis were building in Batoche and around the province.
 The building features a southern facing courtyard with a fireplace outside for cultural and social events , surrounded by a garden with plants for traditional medicines and there’s a spiritual room in the building that residents can use to smudge or pray.